 Employment Outlook and Salary Information

-Nail technicians held approximately 62,330 jobs in 2012, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Nail technicians held approximately 79,090 jobs in 2014, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 The majority were employed in salons and spas.
-Between 2010 and 2020, manicurists and pedicurists can expect to see job growth of 17%.
+Between 2012 and 2022, manicurists and pedicurists can expect to see job growth of 16%.
 Two primary factors in this expected rise are the demand for innovative nail services and an increased awareness of grooming practices.
-The median hourly wages for manicurists and pedicurists was $9.24 in May 2012.
+The median hourly wages for manicurists and pedicurists was $9.43 in May 2014, $19,620 annually.

 Continuing Education and Licensure Information

 Nail technicians are required by all states to hold certification.
 Though certification regulations vary by state, most require an individual to complete an accredited training program, possess a high school diploma or GED, be at least 16 years of age and pass a licensing examination.
 The exam always includes a written portion and a practical test or oral exam.
 Those interested in pedicurist careers are not generally required to pursue advanced education.
 However, individuals seeking advancement into roles such as salon management can take business courses.